 Now save the document as a batch file and close the document.
 Make sure you delete the old text document with the same name as your batch file to avoid getting confused.

 To change the properties of the Minecraft server, you need to open the server properties file.
 Once you open up this document, you will see some properties present, and you can find the one you want to change and make it true or false, depending on your choice.

 If you want to connect with your friends who are not on the same network as yours, then you need to use port forwarding to make your server available for them.
 The port forwarding is done via your router, so you must go to its port forwarding settings and adjust it accordingly.

 Step - 7 Adding Your Server in the Game

 For this, you need to know the IP address of the computer on which you have deployed the server.

-- Now once you locate the file directory, the version, along with your game, will show on the java edition launcher.
+- Once you locate the file directory, the version and your game will show on the java edition launcher.
 Click on play and go to the multiplayer option.

-- After clicking on the multiplayer option, it will open another window that will ask you to add a server.
-Now here, you have to give the name to the server which you have provided above and add the server address (your computer's IP address).
+- After clicking on the multiplayer option, it will open another window asking you to add a server.
+Now here, you have to give the name of the server you provided above and add the server address (your computer's IP address).

-This is how you can get free Minecraft server hosting in your own machine without having to pay any extra cost of hosting and management.
-On the other hand, you can find free Minecraft server hosting online as a lot of companies want people to use their free resources.
-These resources are left un-allocated in their server.
-But keep in mind the free server hosting will have relatively less space, RAM memory, and CPU power.
+This is how you can get free Minecraft server hosting on your machine without paying extra costs for hosting and management.
+On the other hand, you can find free Minecraft server hosting online, as many companies want people to use their free resources.
+These resources are left unallocated in their server.
+But keep in mind the free server hosting will have relatively less space, RAM, and CPU power.
 Thus you might face performance issues with them.

-Moreover, if you create a self-hosted Minecraft server in your home computer, then you are not restricted with any hardware resources, and you can allot as much as you think your server needs.
+Moreover, if you create a self-hosted Minecraft server on your home computer, you are not restricted by any hardware resources, and you can allot as much as you think your server needs.
 So make your choice fast and start creating unique structures in Minecraft with your friends and family.
-Happy Gaming!!
+Happy Gaming!